fluxcd/flux2/docs/cmd/gotk_bootstrap.md

 ### Options

 ```
+      --arch string                arch can be amd64 or arm64 (default "amd64")
       --components strings         list of components, accepts comma-separated values (default [source-controller,kustomize-controller,helm-controller,notification-controller])
   -h, --help                       help for bootstrap
       --image-pull-secret string   Kubernetes secret name used for pulling the toolkit images from a private registry